huggingface/transformers/templates/adding_a_new_model/ADD_NEW_MODEL_PROPOSAL_TEMPLATE.md

 pytest tests/test_modeling_[lowercase name of model].py
 ```

-[Here the mentor should add very specific information on what tests are likely to fail after having implemented the model
+[TODO FILL: Here the mentor should add very specific information on what tests are likely to fail after having implemented the model
 , e.g. given the model, it might be very likely that `test_attention_output` fails]
 [...]
 [...]